centreon/centreon-documentation/en/reporting/concepts.md

 > For the following commands, we advise you to use "screen" or "nohup" to
 > prevent disconnection due to timeout.
+And you have to manually replace the following elements:

-In the following commands:
+>

-- $date_start$ should be replaced according to the data you want to retrieve (based on retention or starting point of missing data)
+>   - $date_start$ should be replaced according to the data you want to retrieve (based on retention or starting point of missing data)
-- $date_end$ most of the time corresponds to the "today" date
+>   - $date_end$ most of the time corresponds to the "today" date

 ### Import the missing data